-One Family Nucleus This refers to a household formed by one of the following, regardless of the number of generations : (a) a married couple, with or without unmarried child(ren) and/or a parent/grandparent; (b) a family consisting of immediate related members, without presence of a married couple eg one parent only with unmarried child(ren).
-Two Family Nuclei This 1 refers to a household with two family nuclei.
-Three or More Family Nuclei This 1 refers to a household with three or more family nuclei.
-No Family Nucleus others refers to a household formed by a person living alone or living with s but which does not constitute any family nucleus.
-This is further fied into one-person household or household with more than one n.
+(a) a married couple, with or without unmarried child(ren) and/or a parent/grandparent; (b) a family consisting of immediate related members, without presence of a married couple eg one parent only with unmarried child(ren).

+Two Family Nuclei This refers to a household with two family nuclei.
+Three or More Family Nuclei This refers to a household with three or more family nuclei.
+No Family Nucleus This refers to a household formed by a person living alone or living with others but which does not constitute any family nucleus.
+This is further classified into one-person household or household with more than one person.
-Household Living Arrangement

-Household living arrangement refers to the classification of a household according to the type of household, age and marital status of household head and age group of the youngest child of the head.
-There are two broad types of households :

-Family-Based Households This refers to households with at least one family nucleus.
+Household Living Arrangement Household living arrangement refers to the classification of a household according to the type of household, age and marital status of household head and age group of the youngest child of the head.
+There are two broad types of households: Family-Based Households This refers to households with at least one family nucleus.
 Non-Family-Based Households This refers to households with no family nucleus.
 Within the family-based households, couple-based households refer to those with a married head.
-The couple-based households are classified under the following four categories :

-Young Couples This refers to households where the married head is below 35 years old.
+The couple-based households are classified under the following four categories: Young Couples This refers to households where the married head is below 35 years old.
 Middle-Aged Couples This refers to households where the married head is aged 35-49 years.
 Mature Couples This refers to households where the married head is aged 50-64 years.
 Elderly Couples This refers to households where the married head is aged 65 years and over.

-Type of Dwelling

-A dwelling refers to a building, part of a building, or a covered space used or intended to be used by one or more persons as living quarters.
+Type of Dwelling A dwelling refers to a building, part of a building, or a covered space used or intended to be used by one or more persons as living quarters.
 Each dwelling has its own separate entrance with direct access to a public road or pathway.
 A dwelling may be a residential building by itself, or a unit in a residential building, or part of a non-residential building such as a shop or factory with space used as living quarters.
-Dwellings are classified into six categories : detached bungalows, semidetached bungalows, terrace houses, HDB flats, other public flats, and condominiums and private flats.
+Dwellings are classified into six categories: detached bungalows, semidetached bungalows, terrace houses, HDB flats, other public flats, and condominiums and private flats.
+Tenancy Tenancy refers to the tenure status of the household with respect to the dwelling in which the household members live.
+Tenancy is classified into the following three categories : Owner This refers to a household where the head or any other member owns the house.